Zula-Z/zula-database-package-ms/README.md

 - The library exposes a `Jdbi` bean and a `DataSourceTransactionManager` for use in Spring applications.
 - Uses JDBI 3 (SqlObject plugin supported) for DAO implementation and mapping.

+This repository is the MySQL-targeted variant (`zula-database-library-ms`) that ships with the MySQL JDBC driver and Flyway MySQL support. `DatabaseManager` now inspects the JDBC metadata at startup so that the queue schema creation uses `AUTO_INCREMENT` and MySQL `DATETIME` columns when connected to MySQL, but it still falls back to PostgreSQL DDL (`BIGSERIAL`, `TIMESTAMP`, `IF NOT EXISTS` indexes) when running against a PostgreSQL driver.
+This avoids the `BIGSERIAL` syntax error when an integration service uses a MySQL database while keeping backwards compatibility with PostgreSQL consumers.

 Key changes / migration notes
 - Reliance on JPA/Hibernate has been removed.
 Do NOT include `spring-boot-starter-data-jpa` in projects that depend on this library.
 - The application using this library must provide a `DataSource` (via Spring Boot `spring.datasource.*` properties or custom configuration).

+For MySQL-based services keep `zula.database.auto-create-queue-schema` enabled (the default) so `DatabaseManager#createQueueSchemaAndTables` automatically creates each service-specific queue schema and its `message_inbox`/`message_outbox` tables with the appropriate dialect.
+Consumer code does not need to worry about the underlying SQL unless you disable the auto-create flag and provide your own migrations.

 Required dependencies (pom.xml)
 - Remove: